commitdev/docs/docs/epresources/ep-profile-guide.md

 -   Fill out all sections of Community Profile and Matchmaking Profile

 :::note
-Matchmaking Profile is only viewable to Startup Partners, and Community Profile is viewable to all users.
+Matchmaking Profile is only viewable to Startup Partners (SPs), and Community Profile is viewable to all users.
 :::